PHPJasper/phpjasper/README.md

 **Note for Linux servers?**

-Do not forget to grant permission 777 for the directory **/vendor/geekcom/phpjasper/bin/jasperstarter/bin** and the file binary **jasperstarter**
+Do not forget to grant the correct permissions for the directory **/vendor/geekcom/phpjasper/bin/jasperstarter/bin** and the file binary **jasperstarter**

 **Do you need to generate Python reports?**